tatsuya/twitter-app/README.md

 $ npm install
 ```

-To use Twitter streaming API, you'll need to obtain access token key and secret from [Twitter Application Management Site][twitterapps].
-Edit `config.json` and insert keys to the file.
+To use Twitter streaming API, you'll need to obtain access token key and secret from [Twitter Application Management Site][twitterapps], and insert keys  to `config.json`.

 Start server: